okdistribute/peerfs/README.md

 Returns a [KappaCore](kappa-db/kappa-core) instance.
 Passes these options directly to that instance.

-In addition, peerfs accepts the following optional arguments:
+In addition, peer-fs accepts the following optional arguments:

 * `resolveFork`: a function taking `values` of known versions of that file.
 If there are more than one here, there is a fork.
 By default, this returns the first item in the list.
 Overwrite this to get more fancy.